-What Every Postal Service Mail Carrier Should Know
+Things a Postal Service Mail Carrier Should Know How to Do

-Postal Service Mail Carriers state the following job skills are important in their day-to-day work.
+When polled, Postal Service Mail Carriers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.